joonho3020/joonho3020.github.io/content/articles/building-an-fpga-shell.md

 The software will typically perform these operations:

 - Read & write to the `fingerprint` register inside the module.
 This provides us confidence that the XDMA IP, and AXI-lite read and writes work as expected
-- Write to the `reset_amount` register which represents the duration where which the `clkwiz_reset` register will be held high
+- Write to the `reset_amount` register which represents the duration where which the `clkwiz_reset` register will be held high.
+This should be around 10 ~ 100 cycles for a 100MHz FPGA.
+If the reset signal is hold for too long, the PLL will never lock
 - Write to `clkwiz_reset`.
 This will set the reset value to high, and the FSM before it will pull it down low after `reset_amount` cycles
 - Read the `pll_locked` signal & poll until it goes high
 - Once `pll_locked` goes high, set the `dut_resetn_axi` which will reset the DUT.
 Having a separate reset for the DUT is important, as we don't want to start with a state where the clock could have been unstable previously